 WHEN DO I REPORT SALES THAT I MAKE?

-In general, sellers of goods and taxable services must report sales on the accrual basis.
+In general, sellers of taxable good and services must report sales on the accrual basis.
 This means that all sales you make must be reported during the filing period in which the sale is made, not when the customer renders payment.

 WHEN MAY A SELLER REPORT SALES TAX ON THE CASH BASIS?

-Sellers of certain services who file with the IRS on the cash basis, may be able to file sales and use tax returns on the cash basis.
-Contact the DRS Taxpayer Services Division for further information on those who may file on the cash basis.
+Sellers of certain services who file with the IRS on the cash basis may be able to file sales and use tax returns on the cash basis.
+Contact the Taxpayer Services for further information on those who may file on the cash basis.

 HOW DO I PURCHASE MY INVENTORY OR GOODS FOR RESALE WITHOUT PAYING SALES TAX?

-Complete a Connecticut Sales and Use Taxes Resale Certificate, and give it to the vendor from whom you make a purchase of goods or services which you intend to resell in the regular course of business.
-For further information, request a copy of IP 93(4.2), Notice to Retailers Regarding Sales and Use Tax Resale Certificate.
+Complete a State of Connecticut, Department of Revenue Services sales and use taxes resale certificate, and give it to the vendor from whom you make a purchase of goods or services which you intend to resell.

-A certificate may not be used to purchase items for used to purchase items for use by yourself or your business, such as office supplies, furniture and fixtures.
-Such purchases are subject to use tax if you do not pay Connecticut sales tax.
-Request a copy of IP 93(3.1), Q & A on Use Tax for Businesses and Professions, for further information..
+A certificate may not be used to purchase items for used to purchase items for your own use, such as office supplies, furniture and fixtures.

-WHAT MUST MY CUSTOMERS PROVIDE TO ME TO DEMONSTRATE THAT THEY ARE EXEMPT FROM PAYING SALES TAX?
+WHAT MUST MY CUSTOMERS PROVIDE TO YOU TO DEMONSTRATE THAT THEY ARE EXEMPT FROM PAYING SALES TAX?

 IF I MAKE A SALE AND DELIVER THE GOODS OUTSIDE CONNECTICUT, DO I COLLECT CONNECTICUT SALES TAX?

 Connecticut businesses may elect to collect tax on behalf of New York State if they participate in the New York/Connecticut Sales Tax Agreement.
-Contact the DRS Taxpayer Services for information about this agreement.
+Contact Connecticut's Taxpayer Services Division to learn more about the program.

-WHAT ARE THE PENALTIES AND INTEREST FOR LATE FILING OF A SALES AND USE TAXES RETURN?
+WHAT ARE THE PENALTIES AND INTEREST IF I FILE A SALES AND USE TAXES RETURN LATE?

 There is a penalty of $50 or 15% of the tax due (whichever is greater) for the late payment of the tax.
-Interest of 1% per month or a fraction of a month is calculated on the underpayment of tax.
+Interest of 1 2/3% per month is calculated on the underpayment of tax.

 WHAT RECORDS MUST I KEEP TO VERIFY THE FIGURES ON MY SALES AND USE TAXES RETURN?